Arcadia-Science/noveltree/README.md

 4. `ORTHOFINDER_PREP`: Proteomes are staged/reformated for analysis with [`OrthoFinder`](https://github.com/davidemms/OrthoFinder)
 5. `DIAMOND_BLASTP`: Determine all-v-all (within and among species) protein sequence similarity using [`Diamond`](https://github.com/bbuchfink/diamond) BlastP ultra-sensitive
 6. `ORTHOFINDER_MCL`: Cluster [`UniProt`](https://www.uniprot.org/) sequences into orthogroups/gene-families using [`OrthoFinder`](https://github.com/davidemms/OrthoFinder)'s implementation of [`MCL`](http://micans.org/mcl/) clustering using a specified set of inflation scores
-7. `COGEQC`: Summarization and quantification of orthogroup inference performance using a set of summary statistics, including the functional annotation score using [`COGEQC`](https://almeidasilvaf.github.io/cogeqc/index.html) applied to both [`InterPro`](https://ebi.ac.uk/interpro/) domain annotations and [`OMA`](https://omabrowser.org/oma/home/) orthology IDs.
+7. `COGEQC`: Summarization and quantification of gene family inference performance using a set of summary statistics, including the functional annotation score using [`COGEQC`](https://almeidasilvaf.github.io/cogeqc/index.html) applied to both [`InterPro`](https://ebi.ac.uk/interpro/) domain annotations and [`OMA`](https://omabrowser.org/oma/home/) orthology IDs.
 8. `SELECT_INFLATION`: Based on the above summaries, select the (mean) inflation parameter that performs best (e.g. orthogroups are most homogenous in protein domain annotations, penalizing against dispersal of annotations across orthogroups), accounting for diminishing returns with increasing or decreasing parameter values.
 9. `ORTHOFINDER_MCL`: Repeat step six (6: MCL clustering into orthogroups) for all species under the optimal inflation parameter
 10. `FILTER_ORTHOGROUPS`: Summarize distribution of orthogroups across taxonomic groups and per-species copy number, filtering into a conservative subset for species tree inference, and one for gene-family tree inference.